akoidan/biography/README.md

 TODO
 ----
 photo_url.py
-redirect link on register login response change_form - notify user if form has been saved inherit UserProfileReadOnlyForm from UserProfileForm if possible Add documentation favicon add file size check to upload
+change_form - notify user if form has been saved
+Add documentation
+favicon
+add file size check to upload